Limits of Hodge structures via holonomic D-modules: Reduced case: Strictness and the weight filtration

 \section{Reduced case: Strictness and the weight filtration}

 We begin to study the weight filtration $W_\bullet\cM$ induced $R$ on $\cM$.
-For simplicity to state the results and illustrate the ideas, we assume $Y$ is reduced in $\S$\ref{sec:redstrict} and $\S$\ref{sec:redses}.
+To motivate the results and the ideas, we assume $Y$ is reduced in $\S$\ref{sec:redstrict} and $\S$\ref{sec:redses}.
 The general case will be treated in $\S$\ref{sec:malpha} and $\S$\ref{sec:sesquil}.
-Since $Y$ is reduced, the multiplicity $e_i$ of irreducible component $Y_i$ is $1$ and $R$ is nilpotent.
-Recall that the weight filtration of the nilpotent operator $R$ is uniquely characterized by the following two properties: \begin{itemize} \item for each $\ell\in\Z$, $R: W_\ell\cM\rightarrow W_{\ell-2}\cM$; \item the induced operator $R^\ell: \gr^W_{\ell}\cM \rightarrow \gr^W_{-\ell}\cM$ is an isomorphism for each $\ell\geq 0$. \end{itemize}
+Hence, the multiplicity $e_i$ of irreducible component $Y_i$ is $1$ and $R$ is nilpotent.
+Recall that the weight filtration of the nilpotent operator $R$ is uniquely characterized by the following two properties: \begin{itemize} \item for $\ell\in\Z$, $R\colon W_\ell\cM\to W_{\ell-2}\cM$; \item the induced operator $R^\ell\colon \gr^W_{\ell}\cM \to \gr^W_{-\ell}\cM$ is an isomorphism for $\ell\geq 0$. \end{itemize}